Rudolfisky/A.L.N.D./README.md

 - Button activation or open mouth activation.
 - more test cases to come
-We'd also need to define what the prototype means to test and what we need also, we are going to work POC for barel mechanism.
+We'd also need to define what the prototype means to test and what we need also, we are going to work POC for barrel mechanism.
 ## Week 4
 - POC for nut launching mechanism.
 - POC for launch activation (facial or button).